kongfundamentals/MetTLM-20NRM01-TUe-PAE-TCSF-Dataset/README.md

 **2. Citing the Software/Dataset:**
 > Xiangzhen Kong, Christophe Martinsons, Maria Nilsson Tengelin, & Ingrid Heynderickx.
 (2025). *MetTLM 20NRM01 TU/e Dataset: Measuring the temporal contrast sensitivity function of the phantom array effect* (Version 1.0.0) [Computer software].
 Zenodo. [https://doi.org/10.5281/zenodo.14454227](https://doi.org/10.5281/zenodo.14454227).

+**Note on Zenodo DOIs (Concept vs. Version):** This project has two associated Zenodo DOIs:
+*   **Concept DOI (all versions):** `10.5281/zenodo.14454226` - Use this DOI to refer to the overall project and always link to its latest version.
+*   **Version DOI (v1.0.0 specific):** `10.5281/zenodo.14454227` - This DOI links directly to the archived v1.0.0 release, ensuring precise reproducibility.
+This is the DOI specifically cited for this release of the software/dataset.

 **BibTeX Entry:**
 ```bibtex
 @software{kong_2025_code,